 For More Information.
-We recognize that you may have questions not addressed in this letter.
-If you have additional questions, please call our dedicated assistance line at 1-XXX-XXXX (toll free), Monday through Friday, 8:00 a.m. to 5:30 p.m., Central Time excluding major US holidays.
+We sincerely regret any inconvenience or concern this may have caused you.
+We understand you may have questions that are not answered in this letter.
+To ensure your questions are answered in a timely manner, you can call our dedicated assistance line at 1-855-731-3226, Monday through Friday, 8:00 a.m. to 5:30 p.m., Central Time, excluding some U.S. holidays.